 The Companies Act has recently been enacted whereby the SECP has been empowered to authorize compromises and arrangements between the members or creditors of a company and the company itself.
+Such powers with respect to Public Interest Companies, Large Sized Companies or Medium Sized Companies has been delegated by the SECP to the High Court.
 The SECP is as yet to formulate rules or regulations governing the procedure applicable to such applications.
 The SECP is likely to prescribe rules for dealing with such applications in the near future.
+It is possible that once the SECP has formulated such rules the SECP may resume its powers to sanction compromises and arrangements with respect to the above mentioned companies.